Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

 must be found.
-Finding a good training set is a non trivial task.
-The optimal set would include as few trajectories as possible, while the therewith generated snapshots are being representative for the macroscopic problem(s), so that they can be solved within a given accuracy.
-In terms of the ROM method this leads to the smallest basis $\underline{\underline{\ROMbasis}}$, incorporating only modes being relevant for the problem(s).
+Finding a good training set is, however, a non-trivial task.
+The optimal set would include as few trajectories as possible, while the thereby generated snapshots are representative of the macroscopic problem(s), so that they can be solved within a given accuracy.
+In terms of the ROM method, this, in principle, leads to the smallest basis $\underline{\underline{\ROMbasis}}$, that incorporates only modes relevant for the problem(s) to be solved.

-The worst training scenario is a fine and \enquote{blind} training of e.g.~the strain space.
-A negative example can be found e.g.~in \cite{Logarzo2021}, where the training set for a 2D example comprises 10,000 trajectories.
-A more sophisticated, iterative training strategy for Neural Networks can be found e.g.~in \cite{Kalina2022}.
-Therein starting from an initially small training set the macroscopic problem is being simulated, if new so far not trained paths are being found, the training set is enriched and after a Neural Network calibration process the problem is simulated again.
+A \enquote{blind} training strategy, as, for example, applied in \citep{Logarzo2021}, may incorporate 10,000 trajectories, even in the 2D case.
+A more sophisticated, iterative training strategy for Neural Networks can, e.g., be found in \citep{Kalina2022}.
+In this approach, the macroscopic problem is simulated starting with an small initial training set.
+If new paths, so far not trained, are found, the training set is enriched and after a Neural Network calibration process the problem is simulated again.
 This process is repeated until convergence is reached.

-Since the hyper ROM method inter- and extrapolate very well in regions, which were not trained, we propose a process, where the desired structure is simulated at first using a simple replacement material model, e.g.~only linear elastic with the initial RVE stiffness.
-In force controlled problems, the stress field will often be not too far off from the actual problem, vice versa the strain field in displacement controlled problems.
-Even usually not accepted large errors will be conceptually no problem, because it only affects the training input, which may still yield good simulation results in view of the good inter- and extrapolation properties.
-Then the stress or strain paths at the macroscopic integration points must be clustered, to vastly reduce the training data amount and to minimize unnecessary recurrences.
-Clustering is a type of unsupervised learning strategy, an overview can be found e.g.~in \cite{Han2012}.
-We use $k$-means clustering, going back to \cite{Lloyd1982}, which is frequently used and widely accepted.
-To find the necessary number of $k$ trajectories the Elbow method or more distinct approaches may be applied.
-The algorithm is quickly summarized in Box \ref{box:training}.
+Since the hyper ROM method inter- and extrapolates very well in regions which were not trained, we propose a process, in which the desired structure is simulated at first using a simple surrogate material model, e.g.~only linear elastic, with the initial RVE stiffness.
+In force-controlled problems, the stress field computed in this manner will often be not too far off from the solution of the actual problem, and, vice versa, the estimated strain field in displacement-controlled problems.
+Even if large errors, which would usually be unacceptable, were to be introduced here, it would conceptually not be a problem, because they only affect the training input, which may still yield good simulation results in view of the good inter- and extrapolation properties.